ankitjain8959/kubernetes/README.md

 # Kubernetes (K8s)
-Kubernetes, also known as K8s, is an open source system/platform for automating deployment, scaling, and management of containerized applications.
+**Kubernetes, also known as K8s**, is an open source system/platform for automating deployment, scaling, and management of containerized applications.
 It helps in efficiently managing clusters of containers, ensuring high availability, scalability, and fault tolerance.

 The abbreviation K8s comes from a common numeronym pattern where the first and last letter of a word are kept, and the number in between represents the count of omitted letters. <br>